iltommi/qdb-documentation/source/api/python.rst

 .. literalinclude:: example_client.py

 The second example uses the :py:class:`quasardb.RawClient` for direct binary access.
-This module uses a quasardb hive as a document store, providing upload() and download() methods, with not limit on the file size:
+This module uses a quasardb cluster as a document store, providing upload() and download() methods, with not limit on the file size:

 .. literalinclude:: example_raw_client.py